CrunchyData/postgres-operator/docs/content/custom-resources/_index.md

 #### Resize a WAL PVC

-To resize the optional PVC that can be used to store WAL archives, you can edit the `size` attribute of the `WALStorage` portion of the `pgclusters.crunchydata.com` custom resource.
+To resize the optional PVC that can be used to store WAL archives, you can edit the `size` attribute of the `WALStorage` section of the `pgclusters.crunchydata.com` custom resource.

 The PVC resize process for a cluster uses a [rolling update]({{< relref "/architecture/high-availability/_index.md">}}#rolling-updates) to apply the size changes.
-During the process, each Deployment is scaled down and back to allow for the PVC resize to take effect.
+During the process, each Deployment is scaled down and back up to allow for the PVC resize to take effect.

+#### Resize the pgAdmin 4 PVC

+If you have deployed [pgAdmin 4]({{< relref "/architecture/pgadmin4.md" >}}) and need to resize its PVC, you can edit the `size` attribute of the `PGAdmin` section of the `pgclusters.crunchydata.com` custom resource.

+The PVC resize process for a cluster uses a [rolling update]({{< relref "/architecture/high-availability/_index.md">}}#rolling-updates) to apply the size changes.
+During the process, the pgAdmin 4 Deployment is scaled down and back up to allow for the PVC resize to take effect.

 ### Monitoring